 About Stari Grad Plain

+Under the Romans in around the 2nd century BC, the port of Pharia became an important military base, and was a trading centre for grapes and fishing.
 Inhabited by Ionian Greeks in the 4th century BC, the Stari Grad Plain became an important farming landscape, where mainly grapes and olives were grown.
-Remarkably, the land has continued to serve these purposes for centuries and still does so today.

 In 2008, the Stari Grad Plain was added to UNESCO’s list of World Heritage sites.
-Amongst the reasons for its inclusion was the excellent state of preservation of its “chora”, geometrical shaped plots each enclosed by stone walls.
+Amongst the reasons for its inclusion was the excellent state of preservation of its ‘chora’, geometric-shaped plots each enclosed by stone walls.
 These agricultural practices – ways of splitting or organising the land – were an important method used by the ancient Greeks to parcel up land in the course of farming.

-Other aspects of the Greek town are also visible including the ruins of fortifications and some houses.
+Other aspects of the Greek town are also visible, including the ruins of fortifications such as a watch tower, and some houses.

 From the centre of Split, the site is reachable by car in around an hour and a half.
 This includes taking the ferry to Stari Grad.
 By foot, it takes around two hours if you take the same ferry.
 The island itself is stunning: we recommend taking a short trip down to the Dubovica beach when you’re in the area.